Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 In this context, client.tsp means the entrance for TypeSpec compilation. @client means the defined sub client.

-In order to reach full functionalities, we will need to identify all possible scenarios.
+In order to cover as much cases as possible, we will need to identify all possible scenarios.
+But if we are trying to do that in the way of summarizing of all the cases we have met, this never ends.
+Because we don't know if the next one will be using something different, and we will be unprepared.
+However, we can take from the describe ability that TypeSpec can provide perspective, because as long as the service is described with TypeSpec, it can not go beyond the scope.

+**Assumptions**

+- Assume different @client decorators can only point to different sub client.
+- Assume different @service or @server decorators can only pointing to different endpoint.

 First, let's consider the mapping between client.tsp file to @client